 “You got it,” she said.

 In seconds, Yacob’s shot — which was one of eight 3-pointers Binghamton hit in the 85-66 win — was replayed to the ESPN3 audience.

-Most Division I athletic events around the country are produced by professional broadcast teams.
-At Binghamton University, the crew — including camera, soundboard, graphics and replay operators — is primarily students.
+Most Division I athletic events broadcast around the country on the ESPN networks are produced by professionals.
+At Binghamton University, the production crew — including camera, soundboard, graphics and replay operators — is primarily students.